MarkBaggett/domain_stats/README.md

 _Most of these arguments are optional._  The only thing you **MUST** specify is which port you want it to listen on.
 The other options you probably want to use are --alexa (or -a), --delay and --preload.

 __--alexa__ is followed by the path to the alexa top 1 million csv file discussed earlier. --preload is followed by an integer that says how many of those alexa domains you want to automatically do whois looks for to store in the cache on the server.
+As stated above, you should use the Cisco Umbrella files now that Alexa has been discontinued. : https://s3-us-west-1.amazonaws.com/umbrella-static/index.html

 __--delay__ can be used to cause control the delay between whois queries when preloading the servers cache.
 Most of the other options control that cache.
 By default when an domain is queried from a whois server it is cached for 1 hour.
 You can change this with --cache-time.